Terms and Conditions

 - Configure your settings, provide access permissions, or interact with our services;

-- Activate an account under an organization, which may provide the organization with administrative access to your account information and the ability to register you for new content; track and validate your course marks, certificates of completion, and training history; and update your records and information;
+- Activate an account under an organization, which may provide the organization with administrative access to your account information and the ability to register you for courses; track and validate your course marks, certificates of completion, and training history; and update your records and information;

-- Sell, purchase or use third-party content through our software and services;
+- Sell, purchase or use third-party content and courses through our software and services;

-- Access third-party content, which may require sharing with a third-party content owner information such as your name, purchase information, photo or video identification, training records, course marks and certificates of completion;
+- Access third-party content and courses, which may require sharing with a third-party provider information such as your name, purchase information, photo or video identification, training records, course marks and certificates of completion;

-- Access third-party content, which may require sharing with a certification body information such as your name, purchase information, photo or video identification, training records, course marks and certificates of completion;
+- Access third-party content and courses, which may require sharing with a certification body information such as your name, purchase information, photo or video identification, training records, course marks and certificates of completion;

-- Access third-party content, which may include authorizing a third-party individual or organization to verify the existence and status of your certificates and training and communicate with you via our website;
+- Access third-party content and courses, which may include authorizing a third-party individual or organization to verify the existence and status of your certificates and training and communicate with you via our website;

-- Use the SafeTapp application, which allows third parties to access your name, registration, course marks, or certificates of completion when presented with a QR code or your identification information; or
+- Use the SafeTapp application, which may collect location data and allows third parties to access your name, registration, course marks, or certificates of completion when presented with a QR code or your identification information; or

 - Authorize us to verify to third parties the validity and status of your certificates when they enter your last name and certificate number into the public certificate verification process on our website.

-Depending on how you use our services, third-party content or interact with us, you might provide such information as:
+Depending on how you use our services, third-party content and courses or interact with us, you might provide such information as:

-- Your name, email address, physical location, postal address, phone number, and contact information;
+- Your name, email address, physical location, device location, postal address, phone number, and contact information;

 - Payment information, including credit card or banking information;